faceleg/vim-airline/README.md

 # vim-airline

-lean &amp; mean statusline for vim that's light as air
+Lean &amp; mean statusline for vim that's light as air

 # rationale

-there's already [powerline][b], why yet another statusline?
+There's already [powerline][b], why yet another statusline?

 *  it's 100% vimscript; no python needed.
 *  it's small.  i want the core plugin to be *less than 200 lines* as a rule (specifically adhering to the [open/closed principle][h]).